packnback/site/packnback.github.io/content/blog/programming_languages.md

 of C and python quite successfully.
 I am ruling these languages out just in the off chance that I can out perform existing software as a differentiator.

-With regard to java, I now feel illogical, but simply don't enjoy using it or the programming styles it encourages, so I am just going to veto it.
+With regard to java, I feel irrational, but simply don't enjoy using it or the programming styles it encourages, so I am just going to veto it.

 My gut feeling is that with rust you accept pain to get performance.
 Go code looks